Master Naturalist Training at Woodend

 DATES: Tuesdays, Wednesdays and Thursdays, September 8-November 4, 2021 (10 am-1 pm)

 - Application period opens April 15 and the application deadline is May 15.

 - Candidates will be notified of their admissions status by August 15.
 APPLY HERE

-Classes will be held online via Zoom.
-There will be one topic per day divided into three parts, 45 minutes online, 30 minutes hands-on, offline, 45 minutes online, optional 30 minute student discussion and interaction 30 minutes.
+Classes will be held online via Zoom and in-person.
+There will be one topic per day from 10 am-12 pm, followed by a 30-minute informal student discussion and 30 minutes of optional student interaction.
 (Not more than 3 hours total.)
-Times are TBD and may vary.

 For questions, contact Volunteer@ANShome.org

 Current Master Naturalists: